probabl-ai/skore/README.md

 You will automatically be able to visualize some key metrics (although you might have forgotten to specify all of them):
 ![GIF: short demo of skore](https://raw.githubusercontent.com/sylvaincom/sylvaincom.github.io/master/files/probabl/skore/2024_11_21_cross_val_comp.gif)

 There is also a train-test split function that enhances scikit-learn.
+See more in our [documentation](https://probabl-ai.github.io/skore/).

 ## 🔨 Contributing